 - Can I afford to lose support for new equipment or tech refreshes?

-- What is it going to cost you in time and money to maintain the old environment?
+- What will it cost you in time and money to maintain the old environment?

-You most likely implemented DCIM to manage capacity planning for space and power, track assets, coordinate workflows between teams, and get rid of manual Visio and Excel tools.
-Your data center is changing, and technology is evolving in both facilities and computing.
-You need to replace old equipment as it reaches end-of-life.
-If these new technologies are not recognized or supported with the DCIM relic you have, you are reverting to the dark ages before DCIM.
-Several have started down the path to build their own automated solutions and quickly discovered that the overhead and cost to develop and maintain in-house are prohibitive.
+You most likely implemented DCIM to manage capacity planning for space and power, track assets, coordinate teams' workflows, and eliminate manual Visio and Excel tools.
+Your data center is changing, and technology is evolving in facilities and computing.
+It would help if you replaced old equipment as it reaches end-of-life.
+If these new technologies are not recognized or supported with your DCIM relic, you are reverting to the dark ages before DCIM.
+Several have started down the path to build their automated solutions and quickly discovered that the overhead and cost to develop and maintain in-house are prohibitive.

-Beyond the classic DCIM proof of concept checklist items, the widest selection of 3rd party connectors, Nlyte also provides advanced technologies including Machine Learning, network mapping, discovery, and augmented reality.
+Beyond the classic DCIM proof of concept checklist items and the widest selection of 3rd party connectors, Nlyte also provides advanced technologies, including Machine Learning, network mapping, discovery, and augmented reality.
 And now that Nlyte is part of Automated Logic, a Carrier company, we provide Integrated Data Center Management bringing transparency to facilities and the data center for more effective energy management.
-So don't lament your loss; reach out to Nlyte and let our team help you to regain control of your data centers future today.
+So don't lament your loss; reach out to Nlyte and let our team help you to regain control of your data center's future today.